 Day 2: Senso-ji (Asakusa) > Roppongi Hills > Ghibli Museum

 I had been to Tokyo a couple of times by then but had never visited Asakusa.
-We decided to visit Senso-ji, the oldest temple in Asakusa, Tokyo.
+So this trip, we decided to visit Senso-ji, the oldest temple in Asakusa, Tokyo.
 Needless to say, it was teeming with visitors.

 We went back to Roppongi Hills to catch the Cardcaptor Sakura exhibition but not without having Shake-shack burgers before that!

 After the exhibition, we took an hour-long ride to Mitaka to visit the Ghibli museum.
 Tickets have to be purchased in advance and one of the channels is online via the official website.

-Alternatively, if you’re not an exhibition buff, it will make more sense to plan a day around an area.
+Alternatively, if you’re not an exhibition buff, it will make more sense to plan a day around a neighbourhood.
 For example, you could start your day at Toyosu market, followed by shopping at Odaiba.
 Then you head to Asakusa to visit Senso-ji before you end the day at Tokyo Skytree.

 Day 3: Disneyland

-I’m a huge Disney & theme park fan so naturally, we dedicated one entire day to Disneyland!
+We’re huge Disney & theme park fans so naturally, one entire day was dedicated to Disneyland!
 Tickets were bought in advance from Klook.
 Check out these links to purchase yours:

 Day 4: Day trip to Gunma*

-We activated the pass for the first time to visit cities in Gunma which was less than an hour from Tokyo.
+We activated the pass for the first time to visit cities in Gunma.
+The station, Takasaki, took less than an hour to reach from Tokyo.

-We headed back the same route to catch another bus to the Byakue Dai-kannon in Takasaki.
+We headed back the same route to catch another bus to the Byakue Dai-kannon from Takasaki.
 The highlight of the complex was without a doubt, the Dai-kannon, a 41-metre Goddess of Mercy statue.
 But unfortunately, there wasn’t much else to do in the area.
 After a quick hour there, we headed back for Tokyo.

-Gunma is known for her hot springs which was a pity we couldn’t fit it in.
+Gunma is especially known for her hot springs which was a pity we couldn’t fit it in.
 An alternative to my itinerary would be to skip the Byakue Dai-kannon and take the bus from Mizusawa temple down to the Ikaho onsen area instead.
 You can stay a night there or check out the day baths.